 Scientists working in the lab adhere to a complex quality control system, have access to state-of-the-art- instrumentation, first class training opportunities, up to date literature, and a large network of professional peers with whom to exchange information.
 Collectively, these resources enhance the scientific reliability and accuracy of information reported.

-The crime laboratory employs forensic scientists in the following disciplines: controlled substances, identification, firearms and tool marks, trace analysis, and forensic biology.
+The crime laboratory employs forensic scientists in the following disciplines: controlled substances, latent prints, and forensic biology/DNA.

 Using microscopical, instrumental and chemical techniques, the lab is able to identify the presence of controlled substances in solid and liquid samples.

-This section is responsible for the development and comparison of latent fingerprints, footwear, tire and material impression evidence.
+This section is responsible for the development and comparison of latent fingerprints.

 Scientists in this discipline use AFIS (Automated Fingerprint Identification System) to match unknown fingerprints to known prints contained in the AFIS database.

 Forensic biology involves the examination of evidence for the presence of hair and body fluids such as blood or saliva.
-Recovered DNA profiles are matched against CODIS, a national DNA database containing profiles of convicted offenders and unknown DNA profiles from biological evidence recovered at a crime scene.
+Recovered DNA profiles are searched in CODIS, a national DNA database containing profiles of convicted offenders and unknown DNA profiles from biological evidence recovered at a crime scene.